 - Council Tax (unless receiving benefit)

-- TV licence – you may qualify for an Accommodation for residential care (ARC) licence, which costs £7.50 per room, flat or bungalow (over-75s qualify for a free licence)
+- TV licence – you may qualify for a concessionary Accommodation for residential care (ARC) licence, which costs £7.50 per room, flat or bungalow (over-75s qualify for a free licence)

 - help with housework, such as gardening and cleaning.